 Many people misunderstand Michigan Medicaid rules and regulations because of the complexities of Medicaid eligibility.
 Misinformation has also circulated on this subject.
 The families of senior citizens in Michigan should only seek legal advice about Medicaid coverage from qualified and experienced Michigan elder law attorneys.

 It can be challenging to navigate Medicaid eligibility on your own.
 However, there are many options to protect your assets while still becoming eligible for Medicaid.
-Medicaid rules are dependent on many factors.
-There are a few factors to consider, such as whether you are single or married and if you are applying for nursing home or home care.
+Medicaid rules depend on many factors, such as whether you are single or married when applying for nursing home or in-home care.
 You or a loved one can benefit greatly from an experienced Michigan Medicaid planning attorney, like the attorneys at Malicoat Law.
-They understand Michigan’s specific Medicaid application, the approval process and can tailor your Medicaid plan to your financial and health care needs.
+They understand Michigan’s specific Medicaid application and approval process.
+We can tailor your Medicaid plan to your financial and healthcare needs.

 What are Michigan’s Medicaid Qualification Requirements?